 As mentioned, it was T’s first journey on a ferry, which meant the holiday started off with a bang.
-Red Funnel had kindly paid for our travel to and from the Isle of Wight, to which I will be writing about separately, meaning we were able to treat ourselves whilst on board.
-The weather wasn’t great, however that didn’t stop us having a quick nose outside and then exploring the food on board.
-I’ll be writing about his first trip in another post, but for now I’ll say that the journey was second to none.
+Red Funnel had kindly paid for our travel to and from the Isle of Wight (we’ve written more about our trip here), meaning we were able to treat ourselves whilst on board.
+The weather wasn’t great, which meant we weren’t able to take any photos with our GoPro, however that didn’t stop us having a quick nose outside and then exploring the food on board.

 View this post on Instagram